Maximal Closed Set and Half-Space Separations in Finite Closure Systems: Domain Specific Results

 Our second application field is concerned with closure systems over {\em lattices}.
 The focus lies, as before, on the HSS and MCSS problems for the special case that the underlying ground set is some finite lattice and the closure operator for a subset $S$ of the ground set is defined by the set of all elements lying between the infimum and supremum of $S$.
-For this kind of closure systems we give another greedy algorithm obtained by adapting Algorithm~\ref{AlgoGreedyHalfSep} to lattices.
-Assuming that the closures of the input sets $A$ and $B$ to be separated are disjoint, the greedy algorithm extends them into a disjoint \textit{maximal ideal} $I$ and a \textit{maximal filter} $F$ such that $A \subseteq I$ and $B \subseteq F$ or vice versa.
-This specialized version has some important advantages over the generic Algorithm~\ref{AlgoGreedyHalfSep}.
+For this kind of closure systems we give Alg.~\ref{AlgoLatticeSep} which improves Alg.~\ref{AlgoGreedyHalfSep} for lattice structures.
+Assuming that the closures of the input sets $A$ and $B$ to be separated are disjoint, Alg.~\ref{AlgoLatticeSep} extends them into a disjoint \textit{maximal ideal} $I$ and a \textit{maximal filter} $F$ such that $A \subseteq I$ and $B \subseteq F$ or vice versa (see Fig.~\ref{fig:lattice_example} for an example of different separations of a finite lattice).
+This specialized version has some important advantages over Alg.~\ref{AlgoGreedyHalfSep}.
 In particular, for certain problem classes it reduces the number of closure operator calls \textit{logarithmically}.
-This is the situation e.g. in frequent closed itemset mining~\cite{Pasquier_etal/99} or formal concept analysis~\cite{Gan05}.
+This is the situation e.g.~in frequent closed itemset mining~\cite{Pasquier_etal/99} or formal concept analysis~\cite{Gan05}.
 Furthermore, the disjointness of the closures of any two sets can be decided by comparing their suprema and infima.
 A further important property of the greedy algorithm specialized to lattices is that it regards the input sets $A$ and $B$ above \textit{symmetrically}.
-This is a crucial difference e.g. to \textit{inductive logic programming}~\cite{Mugg91,NieWol97,plotkin1970inductive}, where one is typically interested in finding the smallest ideal of the {\em subsumption lattices} that contains the set of positive examples.
+This is a crucial difference e.g.~to \textit{inductive logic programming}~\cite{Mugg91,NieWol97,plotkin1970inductive}, where one is typically interested in finding the smallest ideal of the {\em subsumption lattices} that contains the set of positive examples.
 If this smallest ideal, with supremum defined by the least general generalization of the set of positive examples, is \textit{not} disjoint with the set of negative examples, then the separation problem has no solution.
-This case, however, does not exclude the situation that there is a (maximal) filter containing the set of positive examples that is disjoint with a (maximal) ideal containing the set of negative examples.
+This case, however, does not exclude the situation that there is a filter containing the set of positive examples that is disjoint with a ideal containing the set of negative examples.
 In addition to these properties, we also show that our modified greedy algorithm comprises an \textit{algorithmic} characterization of Kakutani closure systems over lattices.
-This provides an alternative point of view to the algebraic characterization in terms of \textit{distributivity} known so far for this kind of closure systems \cite<see, e.g.,>{Kubis2002}.
+This characterization provides an alternative to the algebraic one formulated in terms of \textit{distributivity} (see, e.g., \cite{Kubis2002}).